smuellerDD/leancrypto/rust/README.md

 # Leancrypto Rust Binding

 The leancrypto Rust bindings offer a native Rust API.
+It allows Rust-native access to all leancrypto algorithms including their accelerations.

 The the offered interfaces follow the same concepts as provided with the general C API.
 Nonetheless, not all C APIs are yet provided via the Rust bindings which is purely due to lack of time.
 Adding the missing interfaces, however, is straight forward.
 If a Rust API binding is missing, either please open an issue at Github or provide a patch.

 ## Compile example code

-1. Build leancrypto with meson directory `build` and install header files to `/usr/local/include` (if it is a different target, update build.rs)
+1. Install leancrypto by either building it from the source code tree or install it via the distribution.
+The installation must include the development header files.

 2. Build test code: `cargo build --release`